 They have about ten difference wines at Domaine Montrose, ranging from reds with soft tannins and fruity flavours to bigger complexity and refinement.
 Most of their whites are aged in stainless steel tanks to preserve freshness and minerality.
 As I mentioned earlier they are regarded as Rosé specialists.
 My favourite is Domaine Montrose Prestige, the estate’s high-end Rosé, with the Grenache, Rolle, and Syrah grapes all sourced from the wineries prized volcanic and villanfranchiens terraces.
 The wine is even sealed with a reusable and elegant glass stopper.
 They are wonderful gifts to give friends and family.

 I also adore the Sauvignon Blanc, especially made under Olivier Coste’s namesake winery.
 A fresh and crisp white wine with light citrus tastes and tropical fruit notes.
 It’s another mainstay at my cocktail parties.
 They actually harvest the grapes during the night to preserve their freshness!
 Montrose wine is more known to be a foodie’s wine than for winning wine competitions.
-Although, they have ranked in competition and have received high points from many wine magazines and journals.
+They have ranked in competition and have received high points and medals, from many wine magazines and journals.
 But for foodies like me, it’s a sure hit at cocktail parties, dinners in and out of the house.

 Located not far from our home, they are situated in 3 minutes from Pézenas, 25 minutes from the Mediterranean Sea and, just about 30 minutes from Montpellier.
 You can takes tours and visit the vineyard, simply by contacting them at their two websites, Domaine Montrose and Olivier Coste Wines.